jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 The internal states of users and assistants are expected to evolve over time, namely because both of them are learning from their observations during a run or several runs.

-To account for this, *interaction-agents* provides an inference engine, which updates agent's internal states from their observations.
+To account for this, *CoopIHC* provides an inference engine, which updates agent's internal states from their observations.

 All inference engines are obtained by subclassing the base class ``InferenceEngine``.
 This inference engine provides a buffer and an API used by bundles to add observations to the engine.